Query On Site Specific WC Policy & All India Validity WC Policy

 kannanmv

-The WC policy of the contractor should cover the average number of workers employed by him on any given day.
-This is because that in the event of a claim it will serve as a proof/ evidence.
+The Workers' Compensation (WC) policy of the contractor should cover the average number of workers employed by him on any given day.
+This is because, in the event of a claim, it will serve as proof/evidence.

-The Group Personal Accident policy is similar to a WC policy but will not replace the WC policy.
-The advantage of a Group Personal Accident Policy is it covers 24 hours world wide and is not confined to place of employment.
-Moreover, for accidents suffered by employees and loss of earning capacity for brief spells the GPA offers weekly benefits subject to a maximum of 1% of the sum assured or Rs.3000/- whichever is lower.
-However, the WC policy is a widely accepted policy and can be open ended or unnamed.
+The Group Personal Accident policy is similar to a WC policy but will not replace it.
+The advantage of a Group Personal Accident Policy is that it covers 24 hours worldwide and is not confined to the place of employment.
+Moreover, for accidents suffered by employees and loss of earning capacity for brief spells, the GPA offers weekly benefits subject to a maximum of 1% of the sum assured or Rs.
+3000/-, whichever is lower.
+However, the WC policy is a widely accepted policy and can be open-ended or unnamed.

-So my recommendation will be to advise the contractor to take a WC policy.
+In my opinion, the Group Personal Accident policy cannot be open-ended or unnamed.
+Therefore, my recommendation would be to advise the contractor to take a WC policy.

 If you are knowledgeable about any fact, resource or experience related to this topic - please add your views.
 For articles and copyrighted material please only cite the original source link.
 Each contribution will make this page a resource useful for everyone.
 Join To Contribute